Are you in a long-distance relationship this Valentine’s Day? Are you looking for ideas to enjoy the holiday in a non-traditional way?

 Fill a jar with slips of paper that say all your favorite things about him/her.
 Or write song lyrics on them that describe your feelings.
 These slips can say anything!

 Fill the jar with enough slips for a year or enough slips until your next visit (like a countdown).
+This is a cute gift that keeps on giving in a long-distance relationship.

 6. Plan a surprise with your loved one’s friends, coworkers, or roommates.